Colonia Dublán: History

 The Edmunds Act, or Edmunds Anti-Polygamy Act of 1882, was passed by the United States Congress in response to unrest about the Mormon practice of polygamy.
 It made polygamy a felony in U.S. territories and revoked polygamists' voting rights and their ability to serve on juries.
 These restrictions applied not only to those practicing polygamy but also to all members of the Church of Jesus Christ of Latter-day Saints who professed belief in the church's doctrine of plural marriage.
-The Edmunds-Tucker Act of 1887 provided further sanction, making polygamy punishable by fines and imprisonment.
+The Edmunds–Tucker Act of 1887 provided further sanction, making polygamy punishable by fines and imprisonment.
 Mormons who practiced polygamy did not discontinue the practice; rather, they tried to maintain it in secret.
-As a result, many children were either kept hidden or their paternity was kept hidden.
+As a result, either many children were kept hidden or their paternity was kept hidden.
 These families, which were already complicated, were struggling under the new legal strictures.
-Federal marshals frequently patrolled the Utah territory on horseback looking for polygamists, and many of the church leaders were arrested.
+Federal marshals frequently patrolled the Utah Territory on horseback looking for polygamists, and many of the church leaders were arrested.
 Many of the community's business and political leaders were forced underground, disrupting the community at large.

 Several men were called in 1875 to serve missions in Mexico, where they preached to Mexican people and scouted for land for potential future colonization.
 These missionaries were impressed with the city of Chihuahua, which had many buildings and churches, including a cathedral.
 Other groups of missionaries followed.
-In 1879, a Belgian man named Emilio Biebuyck who had been to Utah and was very influential in Mexico had permission from the Mexican government to establish colonies in the Mexican states, with land and subsidies to be given to colonizers.
+In 1879, a Belgian man named Emilio Biebuyck, who had been to Utah and was very influential in Mexico, had permission from the Mexican government to establish colonies in the Mexican states, with land and subsidies to be given to colonizers.
 He petitioned the Council of the Church to accept this offer, but the Council determined they were not yet ready to establish colonies in Mexico.

 In 1885, several church leaders rented 300 acre of land in northern Chihuahua, and Mormon members began to plant crops.
 Other Mormon families from Utah and Arizona soon joined their fledgling community.
 Six weeks after the original settlers began to cultivate the area, the colonists numbered 350.
 Certain local officials became suspicious of the increase in the Mormon refugees and their activities.
-They appealed to the Secretary of the State of Chihuahua, characterizing them as an armed band and implying they had nefarious intentions.
+They appealed to the secretary of the state of Chihuahua, characterizing them as an armed band and implying they had nefarious intentions.
 The settlers were given orders to leave within 16 days.
 Some church leaders were given an audience with the governor of Chihuahua, who had dealings with Mormons in the past and been favorably impressed.
 He welcomed them as colonists.